 (*We do review fiction; all reviews come under the purview of our non-fiction editor.)

 No need to send a spec copy, either paper or digital; we'll only ask you for one if a reviewer wants to take a look at it.

-We will consider all subgenres of speculative fiction (and related nonfiction), regardless of author or medium, including self-published work, but we are especially interested in seeing more books by (and about) women, people of color, QUILTBAG, disabled people, people with nonwestern languages and religions, and other under-represented groups.
+We will consider all subgenres of speculative fiction (and related nonfiction), regardless of author or medium, including self-published work, but we are especially interested in seeing more books by and about women, people of color, LGBTQIA, disabled people, people with nonwestern languages and religions, and other under-represented groups.

 Due to the volume of offers we receive, we can't reply immediately to all offers of items for review, but we will include all titles in our reviews listing, which is sent to our reviews team monthly, and if someone expresses an interest in reviewing it this month, we'll get back to you and ask you to send a copy to them.
 (This does not guarantee that a review will appear, although it almost certainly will.)
 We cannot of course guarantee a positive review; we expect our reviewers to be honest and fair in their assessment of books.

 For reviewers:The reviews team (including the editors) are all volunteers; we do not pay for reviews—although you get to keep the title you've reviewed.